BitcoinBirr/BitcoinBirr/README.md

 ![Asset 5](https://user-images.githubusercontent.com/87287532/125222262-550c4400-e28f-11eb-85f3-41eb983e265a.png)

-> Interested in bitcoin as it relates to ascending countries.
+> Tinkering with bitcoin as it relates to ascending countries.

-> Currently learning bitcoin and mining/ renewable energy production.
+> Currently learning about money, bitcoin and mining/ renewable energy production.

 > Looking to collaborate on open source initiatives, particularly digital wallet education.